grafana/tanka/docs/design/tanka.md

 challenging to model advanced requirements, for example deploying the same application to multiple clusters or to different environments.

-This usually leads to duplication on two level: The obvious one is the application level.
+This usually leads to duplication on two levels: The obvious one is the application level.
 Once an app needs to redeployed to another environment (`dev`, `prod`, etc.), it usually shares most of the configuration, except for some edge-cases (secrets, etc). `kubectl` does not really provide a utility to